SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 ### Checking for Message Replay capability

-Message Replay must be supported on the message broker, therefore the code should check this first:
+Message Replay must be supported on the message broker, so this should be the first thing the code checks:

 ```java
 void checkCapability(final CapabilityType cap) {